-"Sometimes in death, we can achieve even greater things than we did in life." - Captain Rall Hamir, Infinity Knights Second Company
+"Sometimes in death, we can exceed our achievements in life." - Captain Rall Hamir, Infinity Knights Second Company

 The new Chapter would be led by Captain Cassar Thadrus, formerly of the Ultramarines' Second Company.
 Somewhat surprised by the honour, Thadrus vowed to take his mission to heart, setting forth as soon as possible to put his new brothers to work.
 The Infinity Knights were assigned a homeworld, Ashar, in the Saias system.
 Previously noted by Inquisitor Tarret as an eminently suitable world for Astartes to recruit from, Ashar was only a short distance from the space that would later be claimed by The Storm of the Emperor's Wrath.
 Almost as soon as they arrived there, the Infinity Knights departed in search of battle.
 All throughout the sector, Space Marines and Guardsmen alike found the call for help answered by the Space Marines of the Infinity Knights.
 The Chapter seldom fought alone in these early years, instead reinforcing Imperial forces across a hundred battlefields.

 Chapter Master Thadrus' tenure as an Infinity Knight was regrettably short.
 He met his end on the surface of Laucus' World, fighting the vile Dark Eldar.
-His last wishes were simple - for his body to be frozen, and any worthwhile organs harvested to replace damaged ones in his brother marines.
-This simple request struck a chord within the Chapter - numerous dying marines would plead for a similar fate, until eventually the Chapter's Techmarines were forced to modify a chamber on each Strike Cruiser and Battle Barge to accomodate the willing dead in a form of cold storage.
+His last wishes were simple, if unusual - Thadrus implored that his body to be frozen, and any worthwhile organs harvested to replace damaged ones in his brother marines.
+This unorthodox request struck a chord within the Chapter - numerous dying marines would plead for a similar fate, until eventually the Chapter's Techmarines were forced to modify a chamber on each Strike Cruiser and Battle Barge to accomodate the willing dead in a form of cold storage.

 The practice of replacing damaged organs spread throughout the Chapter over time.
 Eventually, this practice expanded - lost limbs would frequently be replaced with arms or legs taken from fallen warriors of the Chapter, rather than replaced with bionic parts.
 Although outsiders find the practice unnerving, or even reprehensible, the Infinity Knights see it as a way of honouring the dead - even past the boundaries of their mortality their strength of arm, or keenness of eye earns them honour after honour.
 Dreadnoughts, too, became prized by the Chapter, for a similar reason.
 Using these sacred machines, a Space Marine could essentially conquer the domain of death, and defiantly live on past the time alloted to him.